PFalkowski/ConsoleUserInteractionHelper/ConsoleUserInteractionHelper/Readme.md

 ### Extensibility

 ConsoleHelper is designed with extensibility in mind.
-You can easily create custom input methods using the generic `GetIntWithConstraints` and `GetDoubleWithConstraints` methods:
+You can easily create custom input methods using the generic `GetIntWithConstraints` method:

 ```csharp
 // Custom method to get a prime number